-Trump camp looks to learn from debate failures
+Trump angry at allies conceding he lost debate

 "He just didn't use them," an adviser said.
 "Nobody is really sure why, but we're all certain he won't let opportunities pass next time around."

-In improving ahead of their October 9 town hall style debate in St. Louis, part of the problem, one source said, is that Trump doesn't yet seem to grasp that he needs to expand his base of supporters to bring in new voters who are not yet sold on his temperament, policy positions or readiness to be president.
+Ahead of their October 9 town hall style debate in St. Louis, part of the problem, one source said, is that Trump doesn't yet seem to grasp that he needs to expand his base of supporters to bring in new voters who are not yet sold on his temperament, policy positions or readiness to be president.

 When Trump was told Tuesday that he should do some things differently, he responded that his approach is what his base likes.